alco/ExReminder/README.md

 end
 ```

-This is basically the entire code for the module with some details omitted.
+This is basically the entire code for the module with a few details omitted.

 First, we define a record named `Event.State`.
 In it, we will store all the
 state required for the event to run and contact the server when its time has